How can I prepare an Anesthetic Sheet and start anesthesia?

 Then select the required anesthesia template.
 Templates (i.e. Exploratory) will give you all the pre-med doses and induction agents, as well as any saved additional medications.
 Dose rates can be adjusted as required.
 To view how to create an anesthetic template, please click HERE.

-Any information from the flowsheet will be auto-populated into the anesthetic preoperative page.
-Fluids, critical notes, comments and the latest set of vitals will all be imported for you.
+Some information from the flowsheet will be auto-populated into the anesthetic preoperative page.
+Critical notes and the most recent set of vitals will be imported for you.

 You can then input what size ET tube, depth, and what circuit you're using at the bottom of the form to ensure a complete medical record.
 Ventilator information, if one is used, can also be included.